 - Priority Deadline - March 15.
 Applicants who apply by March 15 will be given priority consideration for merit-based scholarships.

 - Regular Decision Deadline - June 30.
 Applicants will be considered for scholarships should funds remain available.

 The Admissions Committee will begin releasing application decisions in late-January for fall entry.

-- Satisfactorily completed an undergraduate bachelor degree program in an accredited US college or university, or its equivalent in another country
+- Satisfactory completion of an undergraduate degree program from an accredited US college or university, or its equivalent in another country

 - A course in Statistics is highly recommended